Undated photograph of the steamship “Blümlisalp” in the newly opened Thun navigation canal

 The history of BLS Navigation

-Over 180 years ago, brave pioneers revolutionised the waterways of the Bernese Oberland.
-Navigation services on Lakes Thun and Brienz connected the local population with the rest of the world and laid the foundation stone for modern tourism in the Bernese Oberland.
+More than 180 years ago, courageous pioneers revolutionised the waterways of the Bernese Oberland.
+Navigation on Lake Thun and Lake Brienz connected the local population with the rest of the world and laid the foundations for modern tourism in the Bernese Oberland.

-The history of navigation services in the Bernese Oberland
+The history of navigation in the Bernese Oberland

 The Knechtenhofer brothers – innovative hoteliers